Federal Stafford Loan

 July 1, 2013 - June 30, 2014: 3.86%

-Undergraduate unsubsidized Stafford loans and all graduate-level Stafford loans have a fix interest rate of 5.41%.
+Undergraduate unsubsidized Stafford loans have a fixed interest rate of 3.76% and all graduate-level Stafford loans have a fixed interest rate of 5.31%.

 Effective July 1, 2013, for first-time borrowers, Direct Loan subsidy ends if they are still in an undergraduate program of study that exceeds 150% of the program's typical length.
 Once that limit has been reached, the borrower will begin to incur interest charges on outstanding subsidized loans if the borrower is enrolled at least half time in a program (including preparatory coursework) that would otherwise qualify the borrower for a Direct Subsidized Loan.